qdrant/landing_page/qdrant-landing/content/articles/sayt.md

 Now we have, in best Rust tradition, a blazingly fast semantic search.

-To demo it, I used our [Qdrant website](https://qdrant.tech)'s page search, replacing our previous python implementation.
+To demo it, I used our [Qdrant documentation website](https://qdrant.tech/documentation)'s page search, replacing our previous python implementation.
 So in order to not just spew empty words, here is a network profile of the search before the change, typing "io_uring" in the box:

 Since the operations themselves are far faster than the network whose fickle nature would have swamped most measurable differences, I benchmarked both the python and rust services locally.
 Note that with search terms of up to 3 characters, the python version merely does a text search, not a semantic search, while the Rust version always does a semantic search.
 I'm measuring both versions on the same AMD Ryzen 9 5900HX with 16GB RAM running Linux.
 The table shows the average time and error bound in milliseconds.
 I only measured up to a thousand concurrent requests.
 None of the services showed any slowdown with more requests in that range.
 I do not expect our service to become DDOS'd, so I didn't benchmark with more load.
 Without further ado, here the results: